Jul 13, 2012 - Hazard communication of ammonia gas from new fuel additive …Jul 13, 2012 - Hazard communication of ammonia gas from…

 Question 4: Should an MSDS for DEF be required to be available on each truck or vehicle where the operator of the vehicle stores, handles and fills DEF as part of his/her job function?

-Get your GHS-compliant labels, posters and signs from Safety Emporium.
+Ensure your workers are trained with safety posters and more from Safety Emporium.

 Question 5: Since short-term exposures to ammonia may be at levels that would cause irritation to the person filling the tank, should the MSDS state that respiratory protection may be necessary to reduce irritation from inhalation of ammonia?
 In addition, would the MSDS be required to list all the emergency procedures to cover accidental releases that may occur when DEF is spilled on hot surfaces?